AndersGroengaard/pyfoil/README.md

 ## License

-This project is licensed under an MIT License - see the LICENSE.md file for details
+This project is licensed under a GNU GENERAL PUBLIC LICENSE - see the LICENSE.md file for details